EyeSeeTea/dhis2-app-skeleton/README.md

 ## Development

-Start a development server using a DHIS2 instance in http://localhost:8080:
+Start the development server:

 ```
 $ PORT=8081 REACT_APP_DHIS2_BASE_URL="http://localhost:8080" yarn start
 ```

 Now in your browser, go to `http://localhost:8081`.
+Note that requests to DHIS2 will be transparently proxied (see `src/setupProxy.js`) from `http://localhost:8081/dhis2/rest-of-path` to `http://localhost:8080/rest-of-path` to avoid CORS and cross-domain problems.

-NOTE: Create a file `.env.local` (copy it from `.env`) to set custom environment variables so you can simply run `yarn start`.
+Create a file `.env.local` (copy it from `.env`) to set custom environment variables so you can simply run `yarn start`.

 ## Tests